stevehill1981/putty_themer/README.md

-== PuTTY Themer
+# PuTTY Themer

 This simple Ruby script applies a defined colour scheme to every PuTTY session you have saved in your registry.

 For obvious reasons, this only works under Windows.

-By default, the colour scheme is Solarized Dark, using the Menlo font.
+By default, the colour scheme is [Solarized Dark](http://ethanschoonover.com/solarized), using the Menlo font.
 I haven't yet taken the time to make it easier to adjust these, but feel free to fork off and do it yourself - all pull requests are welcome!